Onionator/SlidePuzzle/README.md

 # Slide Puzzle Solver

+Slide Puzzle Solver is a program that solves a slide puzzle if it is possible to be solved.

+#### By Sam Cook 9-27-2019

 ## Logic for moving a number into its place
 * while number is not in its place
     * if number needs to move up